 Chic doesn't listen to her.
 So Betty does what

 any rational girl would do you would expect from her: She terrorises him.

 Girlfriend literally puts a lighter next to his face in the middle of the night and says: "I'm going to bring you down because I catch bad men.
 I caught Clifford Blossom.
 I caught the Sugarman.
 I caught the Black Hood" — but did you, boo? — and points out the one thing they all have in common: They're dead.
 "Consider yourself warned," she says.

-Totally normal behavior.
+Totally normal behaviour.

-Alice confronts Betty about her behavior — and admits that she and F.P. have hooked up before *insert bulging eyes emoji here please* — and Betty acts like Chic did something wrong.
+Alice confronts Betty about her behaviour — and admits that she and F.P. have hooked up before *insert bulging eyes emoji here please* — and Betty acts like Chic did something wrong.
 Look, maybe he's evil.
 But right now, girl you just look crazy.

 She confronts Chic one last time and he tells her that she's crazy and that she scares him.
 Is he just the best creep ever and using Betty's darkside against her?
 Or is he actually just weird and frightened of a girl who assumes a new identity when she wears a wig?
 Unclear.